-Taking the leap to learn Jazz guitar can seem like an overwhelming task.
+If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

-Learning Jazz guitar can be a fun and exciting, all be it challenging, experience for any player to undertake.
+Learning jazz guitar can be a fun and exciting, albeit challenging, experience for any player.

-The material in this article will help you organize your thoughts before taking your first steps to learn Jazz guitar.
+The material in this article organizes your thoughts before taking your first steps to learn jazz guitar.

-It will also answer any questions you may have after starting your Jazz guitar journey.
+It also answers any questions you have after starting your jazz guitar journey.

 - Listening Is Just as Important as Practicing